NRCan/energuide_api/docs/using_the_api.md

 }
 ```

 The comparator flag allows you to specify how you want your filter applied.
-Specifically, we let you use the use:
+Specifically, we let you use:

 * greater than (gt)
 * equal to (eq)
 * less than (lt)

-All comparators need to be passed in as strings.
+All filter values need to be passed in as strings.
 For example, to filter by the year `1970`, you would pass it as:

 `dwellings(filters:[{field:dwellingYearBuilt comparator:eq value:"1970"}])`